cryptsweeper/cryptsweeper/README.md

 Written by Nicholas Saulnier

-Art & Illustration by Nicholas Saulnier & ???.

-Layout by Nicholas Saulnier

-Edited by ???.

-Playtesting done by Marisa Laponsee, Raphael Sandler, Nicholas Hayashi, and more.

 **V 1.02 (February 2022)**

 **LICENSE**

 This work is licensed under Creative Commons CC BY-NC-SA.

-You can share it for free, adapt it to your own system, edit it, print it and leave it in local game stores.
-You just can’t sell it for money, and you have to credit me somewhere.
+_You can share it for free, adapt it to your own system, edit it, print it and leave it in local game stores.
+You just can’t sell it for money, and you have to credit me somewhere._

 # Getting Started